steve0el0crack/CryptoLab/README.md

 - **Route Selection**: Vehicles automatically choose alternative routes when current routes use congested segments
 - **Vehicles**: Simulated with 3 vehicles for demonstration

-## Security Assumptions

-- Semi-honest adversary model
-- All parties follow the protocol correctly
-- No active attacks or collusion beyond what's specified